node-class-may-2023/ComIT_Node/exercises/css/ex_7.md

 * Create a folder with the name ex_7
 * Create a index.html file inside the ex_7 folder
-* Copy and paste the following HTML code:
 * Download the following [icon](../../resources/images/css/easter-egg.jpg) and copy it to the ex_7 folder

 ```